The First 1000 Days - important new research into child development

-New research into child development in the first 1000 days highlights how stress, nutrition, relationships, chemicals, and bacteria can play a role in a baby’s development, even before it’s born.
+New research into the first 1000 days of a child's development has highlighted how stress, nutrition, relationships, chemicals and bacteria can all impact a baby’s development, even before it’s born.

 The First 1000 Days’ evidence paper was produced by the Centre for Community Child Health, Murdoch Children’s Research Institute (MCRI), part funded by the Bupa Health Foundation.
 Its aim is to raise awareness of how this critical time in a child’s development, from conception until two years old, can impact their long-term health.

 It has highlighted a need for parents and soon-to-be parents to have greater access to information to empower them and help them make the best choices possible.
-It’s also identified a need for greater education for policy makers and the general population.
+It has also identified a need for greater education for policy makers and the general population.